 They are under more stress than most people have experienced up to that point in their lives, and coping with it can prove difficult and seem downright impossible sometimes.

 What Causes Stress?

-Many things can cause stress, and one person may find something stressful that another person does not.
+Many factors contribute to stress.
+One person may find a situation stressful, while another does not.
 The following are general situations that cause most people stress:

 College professors only concern themselves with the classes they teach.
 They often tack on a lot of reading, writing, and homework to go along with classroom lectures.

 They don’t worry about or even consider that other professors are doing the same.
 Before you know it, you have twelve hours’ worth of homework, with only eight hours left in a day.

 A heavy college workload can cause a lot of stress.

 We have to figure out how to get everything done without compromising the quality of our work.
 We must prioritize certain assignments that are weighted or crucial to our passing the course or obtaining the degree.

 When we are faced with a lot of academic work to do, we can feel overwhelmed, which can cause us to freeze up and waste time, speed through it, and risk losing the quality of work, or give up altogether and suffer the consequences of failure.

 2. Jobs Outside of School